-The best approach to festivals is to pack light and pop it all into a rucksack so it’s easy to carry around.
+The best approach when wondering what things to take to a festival is to pack light and pop it all into a rucksack so it’s easy to carry around.
 Your camp site could be anything up to a mile from the entrance so you don’t want to carry too much over this distance.

 With this in mind, we’ve put together a list of the ultimate camping essentials you’ll need to pack for the event so you don’t have to worry what to take to a festival.

 If you’re wondering what to take to a festival, first and foremost, check you’ve got your entrance tickets, ID and cash – forget these and it may ruin your weekend.
 You’ll also need a phone, make sure it’s fully charged so it lasts the weekend.
 It’s even better if you’ve got an old phone that you can take with you to avoid the risk of your good one getting stolen or damaged.
 Chances are the battery will last longer on your old phone too.
 If you just can’t last a weekend without social media, why not pick up a power bank so you can charge on the move?

 - Tent – go for one that’s a little bigger than you need so you’ve got a bit of breathing space as well as somewhere to stash all your bags

 - Ground sheet – must-have for camping as it provides a great protective base for your tent

 - Sleeping bag – It’s best to take one with a higher GSM if you think you’ll be cold

 - Pillow –It wouldn’t be comfy to sleep without one of these

 - Torch – every tent looks the same in the dark, so you’ll need a torch when you’re trying to find yours at night